 The functional benefits of cosmetic products are clear.
 They bring significant contributions to wellbeing and health, from soap being used to wash hands in order to prevent the spread of disease, to toothpaste helping to reduce the prevalence of dental caries and gum disease.

 Beyond functional benefits, we are constantly learning about the emotional benefits of our products.
 Cosmetics can help to improve our mood, enhance our appearance and engender positive self-esteem.
 They can also help to exhibit personal style and, as such, are an important means of social expression.
-A recent Consumer Insights survey by Cosmetics Europe has shown that 72% of people believe that cosmetics improve their quality of life, while 74% of people believe cosmetics help them to build up their self-esteem.
+A recent European Consumer Perception study by Cosmetics Europe has shown that 71% of people believe that cosmetics improve their quality of life, while 70% of people believe cosmetics help them to build up their self-esteem.

 A study by the Renfrew Center Foundation (2012) found that almost half of women feel less confident when they do not wear make-up.
 Moreover, they can help to exhibit personal style and, as such, are an important means of social expression.
 60% of people state that cosmetics have a positive impact on wellbeing, image and mood (FEBEA, 2014).